Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 6. Engineering on pilot project begins as community discuss documentation
 7. Updates submitted to Commonwealth, Protocol Labs and Regen community

+Budget:
-Budget: $35k from Protocol Labs to H3uni
+- $35k from Protocol Labs to H3uni
+- Token delegation from Regen Foundation to partners

 ## M3: Pilot Project
+Budget:
+- 200k REGEN tokens with 1 year lockup from RND inc. to implementation partners

+## M4: Tokenomics DAO
-Budget: $25k from Rege
+Budget:

----

-## Implemantation plan budget options

-Regen Foundation can fund this work through any combination of the following:
-- A REGEN token grant
-- A Community Staking DAO grant (500k locked REGEN tokens) to fund the establishment of a Tokenomics DAO
+- 500k locked REGEN tokens to initiate the csDAO structure.
-- A token delegation (of REGEN, or potentially of ATOM and OSMO as well)

-RND, Inc. can fund this work through a combination of:
--   Token grants with 1 year lock up of up to 200k REGEN
--   $25k USD cash payment
--   Token delegations
+- Contributions for Protocol Labs to sustain traction

 ---